-16. The Department of Labor should assure that the staff and organization of its Occupational Analysis system reflect changes in the methods of data collection, occupational also sustain a commitment to recruit, train and maintain a core staff of methodologically sophisticated professionals to manage the DOT program.
+16. The Department of Labor should assure that the staff and organization of its Occupational Analysis system reflect changes in the methods of data collection, occupational analysis and information dissemination required by the new DOT system.
+The Department should also sustain a commitment to recruit, train and maintain a core staff of methodologically sophisticated professionals to manage the DOT program.